-Senior Research Assistant/Research Assistant I in the Faculty of Dentistry (Ref.: 501983) (to commence as soon as possible, on a two-year fixed-term basis or a one-year temporary basis)
+Senior Research Assistant/Research Assistant I in the School of Public Health (Ref: 509081) (to commence as soon as possible, on a one-year temporary basis or two-year fixed-term basis, with the possibility of renewal subject to satisfactory performance.)

 The University only accepts online application for the above post.
-Applicants should apply online and upload an up-to-date C.V., and contact information of at least 2 referees.
-Review of applications will start on September 7, 2020 and continue until December 30, 2020, or until the post is filled, whichever is earlier.
+Applicants should apply online and upload an up-to-date C.V.
+Review of applications will commence on December 21, 2021 and continue until February 28, 2022, or until the post is filled, whichever is earlier.